plone/plone.versioncheck/README.rst

 ::

-    usage: versioncheck [-h] [-p] [-n] [-N] [-r] [-d] [-i] [-m] [--no-cache] [-b] [-o [OUTPUT]] [--no-colors] [--debug-limit DEBUG_LIMIT]
+  usage: versioncheck [-h] [-p] [-n] [-N] [-r] [-d] [-i] [-e EXCLUDE_CFG] [-m]
+                      [--no-cache] [-b] [-o [OUTPUT]] [--no-colors]
+                      [--debug-limit DEBUG_LIMIT]
                       [buildout]

   Fetch information about pinned versions and its overrides in simple and complex/cascaded buildouts.

   positional arguments:
     buildout              path to buildout.cfg or other *.cfg file

   optional arguments:
     -h, --help            show this help message and exit -p, --pypi            check PyPI for newer versions -n, --newer           display only packages with newer version than active -N, --newer-orphaned  display orphaned packages only when newer versions available
     -r, --required-by     show information about requirements (only if tracking file is available)
     -d, --show-release-dates
                           show information about release dates (only for package lookup from PyPI)
     -i, --ignore-tracking
                           ignore tracking file (if present)
+    -e EXCLUDE_CFG, --exclude-cfg EXCLUDE_CFG
+                          exclude in listing when cfg-filename pattern matches (fnmatch) the given expression
     -m, --machine         show as machine readable output (json) --no-cache            do not use a cache for PyPI -b, --browser         show as html for webbrowser -o [OUTPUT], --output [OUTPUT]
                           safe output to output-file
     --no-colors           do not show colors
     --debug-limit DEBUG_LIMIT
                           Limit the number of PyPI versions fetched for debugging

   States and color codes:
     [A]ctive (white)
     [D]evelop (green)
     [O]rphaned (magenta)
     [I]nherited (older or same versions are gray, newer are yellow) [U]pdate of final release on PyPI available (cyan) [P]rerelease update on PyPI available (blue)
     [X] unpinned (red)
     [r] Requirement (gray)
     [a] Annotation (gray)

   Color of package name helps to indicate overall state of a package.

 Files created